Diff2DGS: Reliable Reconstruction of Occluded Surgical Scenes via 2D Gaussian Splatting: Method

-Here, $\lambda_{\mathrm{depth}}$ is a fixed parameter.
+where $\mathbf{q}$ denotes an image-plane coordinate, $\hat{D}$ and $D^{*}$ are the rendered and reference depth maps, respectively, and $\Omega_d$ contains pixels with valid non-zero depth.

+In a conventional fixed-weight formulation, $\lambda_{\mathrm{depth}}$ is manually set.
 However, using fixed weights makes it difficult to balance the dynamic range and convergence speed of both losses.
 In the early stages of training, the RGB loss often dominates, whereas in the later stages, the depth loss may become more significant.
-To address this, we propose an adaptive depth loss weight that can automatically adjust $\lambda_{\mathrm{depth}}$ during the training process.
+Rather than eliminating hyperparameters, our strategy dynamically updates the effective depth weight according to the current ratio between $L_{\mathrm{rgb}}$ and $L_{\mathrm{depth}}$ during optimization.

-To prevent the depth term from becoming overly dominant in the later stages of training, we first define a base weight that decays linearly with the number of iterations.
+To prevent the depth term from becoming overly dominant in the later stages of training, we first define a base weight that decays linearly with the number of iterations: